Skip to content

 Image Credit: DepositPhotos

-Trade policy has become a hot topic in the United States, especially during Donald Trump’s presidency.
-His approach to tariffs marked a big change from previous free trade agreements, aiming to protect American jobs and reduce the trade deficit.
+Trade policy has become a major issue in the United States, especially during Donald Trump’s presidency.
+His approach to tariffs marked a sharp break from the free-trade direction of earlier years, with a stronger focus on protecting American jobs, boosting domestic production, and reducing reliance on foreign goods.

 I also included a video at the end, be sure to check it out.